isovector/certainty-by-construction/src/book/00-preface.lagda.md

 While writing a textbook was indeed helpful at identifying holes in my understanding, it was never a particularly good tool for *building* that understanding.
-My mathematics education is rather spotty --- I was good at "running the maze" in school, which is to say, I could reliably compute answers.
+My mathematics education is rather spotty---I was good at "running the maze" in school, which is to say, I could reliably compute answers.
 At university I received an engineering degree, which required lots more running of the maze, but I did horrendously in all of my math qua math courses.
 I had